 Use of alcohol and other drugs in adults has increased, particularly during the COVID-19 pandemic.
-Reasons for alcohol and drug misuse by people may be to help cope with stress or trauma.
+PReasons for alcohol and drug misuse by people may be to help cope with stress or trauma.
 Furthermore, research has found that co-occurring substance use and mental health issues are common.
-Although the majority of overdoses are experienced by people who are White, the burden has increased among non-Hispanic Black, Hispanic, and non-Hispanic Other racial and ethnic groups.
+Pathough the majority of overdoses are experienced by people who are White, the burden has increased among non-Hispanic Black, Hispanic, and non-Hispanic Other racial and ethnic groups.
 Overall, any person, regardless of age, gender, or race, may be at risk of an overdose if they misuse prescription drugs or use illicit drugs.

 Drug use can increase the risk of brain injury, heart attack, stroke, and blood-borne infections, including HIV, hepatitis C, and heart infections called endocarditis.
-Polysubstance use, or exposure to more than one drug, further increases risks for adverse health outcomes.
-Finally, excessive alcohol consumption or hepatitis C is associated with increased rates of liver-scarring or cirrhosis.
+102,103 Polysubstance use, or exposure to more than one drug, further increases risks for adverse health outcomes.
+103 Finally, excessive alcohol consumption or hepatitis C is associated with increased rates of liver-scarring or cirrhosis.
 This condition can lead to morbidity and mortality and most cirrhosis deaths are associated with excessive alcohol use.

-To combat substance misuse, communities and health care systems can provide education and awareness of the harms of using substances and support protective factors like positive family/mentoring relationships and financial stability.
-Outpatient care, emergency services, and criminal justice settings can identify and link people to care.
-Harm reduction, which focuses on meeting people "where they are" to prevent overdose and infectious disease transmission, can also be a pathway to other prevention, treatment, recovery, and health services.
-Anyone can learn to give naloxone to save a life by reversing an overdose from opioids.
-Stigma surrounding these conditions is often a barrier to seeking services and support.
-Therefore, communities that also address stigma may find more people receptive to treatment and preventative care.
+104 identify and link people to care.106 Harm reduction, which focuses on meeting people "where they are" to prevent overdose and infectious disease transmission, can also be a pathway to other prevention, treatment, recovery, and health services.107 Anyone can learn to give naloxone to save a life by reversing an overdose from opioids.108 Stigma surrounding these conditions is often a barrier to seeking services and support.109 Therefore, communities that also address stigma may find more people receptive to treatment and preventative care.